Mac Doesn't Recognize External Hard Drive? (2026 Guide)

 Step 4: macOS recognizes the files in the external hard drive.

 Once Mac successfully reads the partition information of the drive, it will go further by calling related programs to recognize the file system of each partition on the drive.
-A recognized file system will let macOS know how and where your data is stored on the external hard drive so that it can mount this external hard drive for use.
+A recognized file system will let macOS know how and where your data is stored on the external hard drive so that it can mount the external hard drive for use.

 Going so far, macOS has recognized the external hard drive.
 Meanwhile, other programs get notified that there is a new volume available.
-But to make it convenient for users to access all the data stored on the drive, it will check the system preferences and decide if users want to automatically mount and show the external hard disk on the desktop and in the finder.
+But to make it convenient for users to access all the data stored on the drive, it will check the system preferences and decide if users want to automatically mount and show the external hard disk on the desktop and in the Finder.

 • The external drive isn't properly connected for data transfer and power supply.